-Name of CSO Telephone No. (AOH)
+Name of CSO

+Telephone No. (AOH)

-SM Company details:
+ISM Company details:

-Name of Company Company Address
+Name of Company

+Company Address

+-

-Telephone No. E-mail
+Telephone No.

+E-mail

-is the designated Company Security Officer, who has agreed to take over all duties and responsibility imposed by the ISPS Code, for the following named ship(s):
+urity Officer, who has agreed to take over all duties and S Code, for the following named ship(s):

+Name of Ship IMO Number

-(Signed) Company Security officer
+(Signed) Company Security office cer Date

+Company Signatory Name and position of Company Signatory